 I couldn’t really tell.

 And there it was.
 In a flash, her message made me feel at once insulted and shameful.
 Insulted because I felt my hard work was being disregarded for an unrelated political cause and I certainly didn’t like the insinuation, which I viewed as wrong, that I was a sexist perpetuating the patriarchy.
-And shameful, because I also realized that I had probably legitimately fucked up.
-My film undeniably had a gender problem.
+And shameful, because I also realized that I had legitimately fucked up.
+My film undeniably had a gender imbalance problem.

 Anyhow, I said 90% of the Q&A went well.
 But it’s the other 10% I will remember most vividly.
 Half way through, an old guy who looked like a scruffy Bernie Sanders stood up and began rather politely:

-Alex Byrne, playing the role of the moderator, offered me the chance to respond, which I did as succinctly as possible, telling him basically that I can only tell the stories I know.
+Alex Byrne, playing the moderator, offered me a chance to respond, which I did as succinctly as possible, arguing basically that I can only tell the stories I know.
 I didn’t grow up in a blue collar family, I didn’t go to community college, but so what?
 If I told stories that didn’t relate to me, he'd call me an social imposter or a cultural appropriator.
 Also I thought it rather presumptuous to think that blue-collar folk or community college students wouldn’t relate to my film; the question of choice is universal, whatever the subject of people’s choices.
 So I just said: it’s a shame my film didn’t speak to you, maybe it will speak to others, and instead of being annoyed at me for telling my story, we should encourage other voices to tell their stories too.